mdrakiburrahman/otel-hackathon/Arc-otel-experiment/README.md

 WHERE file_path = '/config/namespaces/arc-primary/scaledsets/gpm0mi01/containers/fluentbit/files/fluentbit-out-elasticsearch.conf'
 ORDER BY created_time DESC
 ```
-We will need to reboot the container so it picks up this new file from FSM during bootup.
+We will need to reboot the container so it picks up this new file from FSM during bootup - but we will do this **after** deploying the OTEL collector to ensure Fluentbit doesn't error.

 ### Kafka and Elastic setup